 Of course, you can always fund your own start-up, also called bootstrapping.
 You fund the start-up expenses with the revenue, month after month.
 It’s a bit like a hand to mouth business plan.
 A lot of businesses function this way.
 But they don’t grow much; they pursue a low risk business since they don’t have enough money to take large risks, like a big marketing or promotional campaign.

 Investment in ULIPs

-One option that is likely to appeal to a majority of start-up founders is ULIPs.
+One option that is likely to appeal to a majority of start-up founders is a ULIP.
 Unit-linked insurance plans (ULIPs) are particularly useful in building long-term wealth to fund a start-up idea, back a budding entrepreneur or sportsman or produce an offbeat film.
 ULIPs offer investors the opportunity to benefit from long-term growth in equity markets.
-There is a minimum five-year lock-in for the purpose of availing tax benefits (under Section 80C) – the lock-in instils discipline and allows investors to reap the benefits of long-term equity investing.
+There is a minimum five-year lock-in for the purpose of availing tax benefits (under Section 80C) – the lock-in instills discipline and allows investors to reap the benefits of long-term equity investing.
 So long, as you have made a prudent choice in selecting the right ULIP, eventually the strong investment processes should see you achieve your investment Goal.
-And how do you select the right ULIP?
-Keep these factors in mind while choosing your ULIP provider,
+And how do you select the best ULIP plan for yourself?
+Keep these factors in mind while choosing your ULIP provider :

 Individuals get great satisfaction from starting something on their own or from seeing their children hone their skills, nurture a talent, spring a brilliant idea with the makings of commercial success.
 However, a great idea is only half the deal.
 The other possibly more challenging part is tying in the funding for the start-up.
 Thankfully with ULIPs, help is always at hand.